McKlay/research-starter-handbook/docs/chapter15.md

 > ⚖️ Be transparent.
 Ask your advisor about authorship norms in your department or lab.

+Contribution statements are becoming standard in many venues.
+They help clarify who did what and ensure everyone gets appropriate credit.

 ---

 **🔹 Submission Portals: What to Expect**

 Common platforms:

+Each portal has its quirks.
+Familiarize yourself with the system before the deadline—some require account creation or specific file formats.

 - **EasyChair** – used by many CS conferences
 - **PCS (Precision Conference System)** – used by SIGCHI, SIGCSE, etc.